Build versus Buy

 PDF was designed for digital representation of documents for print, which creates fundamental challenges for programmatic processing.
 The specification covers rendering, text extraction, graphics, fonts, annotations, forms, encryption, color management, and more.
 Each area presents its own technical depth.

-Building production-grade PDF processing requires deep expertise in:
+Building one requires real expertise in:

 - Graphics rendering engines and coordinate systems